Christopher Jones arrested for University of Virginia shooting that killed three

 Mr Darnell Jones’ father abandoned the family when he was a boy and he reportedly got into trouble at school for fighting.

-But, the “smart and quiet” student appeared to turn things around, playing football and graduating from Petersburg in 2018.
+But, the “smart and quiet” student appeared to turn things around and get his anger under control, playing football and graduating from high school in 2018.

-Perry’s grieving father Sean Perry confirmed his 22-year-old son’s death to local paper The Daily Progress and said that he and the victim’s mother Happy were flying from their hometown of Miami to Virginia.
+No motive has been given for Sunday night’s attack, with officials saying it is still under investigation.

-Perry, who was 6’3” tall and weighed 230 pounds, was part of the University of Virginia football team – the same team that Mr Jones made the roster for back in 2018 – and played just hours before his death, when the team took on Pittsburgh on Saturday.
+Perry, a 22-year-old fourth-year student from Miami, was a talented lineback for the University of Virginia football team and had last played just hours before his death, when the team took on Pittsburgh on Saturday.

 According to a profile on the Virginia Cavalliers website, Perry previously played linebacker, defensive line and tight end at Gulliver Prep and was named the South Florida Conference’s 2018 Defensive Player of the Year.